arjunptm/GITS/CONTRIBUTING.md

 7. Include screenshots and animated GIFs which show you following the described steps and clearly demonstrate the problem.

-## Enhancement suggestion process / Feature request Process
+## Extension of project capability suggestion procedure

 Bugs are tracked as GitHub issues.
 You need to create an issue and include all the following details if possible.